Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-The Core plan comes with everything you need to put payroll, hiring, benefits, and workers compensation on auto-pilot.
+The Simple plan comes with everything a single-state employer needs to put payroll, hiring, benefits, and workers compensation on auto-pilot.

-It’s still very much an all-in solution, but it only works for small teams.
-If you have a couple dozen people or more, the Complete and Concierge plans come with additional organizational tools for onboarding and HR administration.
+It’s very much an all-in solution, but it only works for small teams.
+If you have a couple dozen people or more, the Plus and Premium plans come with additional organizational tools for onboarding and HR administration.

 Smaller teams don’t need customizable onboarding forms or a framework for tracking PTO, but they are invaluable for keeping processes smooth once you’ve expanded beyond a single group.